generalized-intelligence/Tegu/Annotation/Serval-Image-Annotation/README.md

 ![Tegu Logo](https://s2.ax1x.com/2019/01/30/kl6rzF.jpg)
 ## Tegu Image Annotator based on PyQt
-## Tegu 图像标注工具（Python版）

-Tegu Image Annotator(TIA) is a tool which works with TeguCV.
+Tegu Image Annotator(TIA) is a complementary tool of TeguCV.
 The TIA is used to provide annotated data for the deep learning models in computer vision.
-It can help user to annotate image data fast and easily.
+It can help users to annotate image data fast and easily.

-The TIA has been tested on Windows 10 1803 x64 platform, and also provides support of the Linux and macOS platforms.
+The TIA has been tested on Windows 10 1803 x64 platform, and also provides support for Linux and macOS platforms.

----
-Tegu图像标注工具（ Tegu Image Annotator，以下简称TIA）是TeguCV 的一个配套工具，用于为计算机视觉方向的深度学习模型提供标注数据。该工具能以可视化的形式，帮助用户方便快捷地为深度学习模型准备经过标注的图像数据。该工具目前已在 Windows 10 1803 x64 平台测试通过，并同样提供Linux和macOS平台的支持。

 ## Quick Start